 Produced and photographed by S Hanna ARPS

-Made by George Younger and David Dean, this film features Mrs Beresford of Buckden as she makes a rag rug.
+Made by George Younger and David Dean, this film features Mrs. Margaret Beresford at Rowan Cottage, Bucken, in November, 1981 as she makes a rag rug.

 This film is part of a Yorkshire Television series entitled Clegg’s People.
 It has Barnsley naturalist and broadcaster Michael Clegg providing a tour of Yorkshire’s gastronomic delights, including Pontefract cakes made at the Wilkinson factory, Bakewell pudding, fish in Scarborough and how Barnsley butcher Albert Hirst hand made his famous black puddings.